Microsoft/go/eng/doc/fips/README.md

 ### Dockerfile base image

-Since Go 1.21, you can swap your Dockerfile's base image to the special Microsoft Go images marked with `-fips-`.
+Since Go 1.21, you can swap your Dockerfile's base image to the special Microsoft build of Go images marked with `-fips-`.
 These images include `env GOEXPERIMENT=systemcrypto` and are otherwise the same as the non`-fips-` images.
 These exist for convenience.
 See [the microsoft/go-images documentation][microsoft-go-images] for more information about available images and how to use them.

 > [!NOTE]
 > Prior to Go 1.21, `-fips-` images do exist, but they are only available for Linux and include `env GOEXPERIMENT=opensslcrypto`.
 For this reason, these images can't easily be used to build Windows binaries on a Linux host.

 ### Dockerfile env instruction

-If you don't use the standard Go base images (e.g. your Dockerfile downloads Microsoft Go manually), use an `env` instruction before the build instruction in your Dockerfile:
+If you don't use the standard Go base images (e.g. your Dockerfile downloads the Microsoft build of Go manually), use an `env` instruction before the build instruction in your Dockerfile:

 ```dockerfile
 env GOEXPERIMENT=systemcrypto